Our intention

 Matt Hawkins

 Matt has 15 years of experience working in movements and campaigning - and picked up many lessons along the way!
 The most important for him is the urgent need for campaigns to go much, much deeper and address the deep-rooted values at the heart of society.
-He’s seen how so many efforts for change can get stuck or undone because they’ve not brought society along with them.
-As a communications nerd he is also fascinated by how frames and stories can powerfully influence people’s worldviews.
+He’s seen how so many efforts for change can get stuck or undone because they’ve not come from society.